coderefinery/manuals/notes-manager.md

     interpretation
   - Declare it advanced and that you will come back later.

+Archive if it gets too long:

+- If it gets too long, the interaction starts lagging.
+In this case, copy old material (generally everything before the current episode/lesson and possibly the previous one) to the archive document.
+Make sure it's linked at the top.

 Ensure it can be posted quickly:

-- HackMD gets posted to the workshop webpage.
+- Notes gets posted to the workshop webpage.
 For this, it needs some minimal amount of formatting (it doesn't need to be perfect, just not horrible).
 - All names and private information needs to be stripped.
-This is why you should rigorously tag all names with `[name=XXX]` so they can be removed (see above).
+This is why you should rigorously remove or tag all names with `[name=XXX]` so they can be removed (see above).
   - Learner names can be completely removed.
 CR staff names can be `[name=CR]` or something similar.
-  - There may be other private URLs at the top or bottom.
+  - There may be other private URLs (e.g. Github repo links).

-- If possible, send the PR adding the HackMD to the workshop webpage (though others can do this, too).
+- If possible, send the PR adding the Notes to the workshop webpage (though others can do this, too).

-## HackMD format example
+## Notes format example

 ```
 # Workshop, day 1